 RE is Growing

-Solar farms, wind farms, hydroelectricity (and other hydrokinetic projects), biomass plants, and geothermal energy projects have the potential to deliver much of the world's energy needs - depending on how much investment these RE sources receive.
-Renewable energy sources currently account for over ¼ of the electricity generated in the global energy mix, as an overall rough average between all RE sources combined (although that figure could more than double by mid-century - see the chart from BNEF below).
+Solar farms, wind farms, hydroelectric dams (and other hydrokinetic projects), (as well as a relatively small share of biomass plants and geothermal plants) have the potential to deliver the majority of the world's energy needs - depending on how much investment these RE sources receive.

 Falling Cost of Solar and Wind

-Wind and solar have achieved cost-competitiveness with fossil fuels and have also reached high levels of efficiency recently.
-For reference, below is Lazard‘s levelized cost of energy (LCOE) chart - showing that RE (especially onshore wind farms and utility-scale solar) is becoming more affordable.
+Wind and solar are now less expensive than fossil fuels and have also reached high levels of efficiency recently.
+For reference, below is Lazard‘s levelized cost of energy (LCOE) chart - showing that RE (especially onshore wind farms and utility-scale solar) has become the lowest-cost energy option.

 On the LCOE chart, it’s onshore wind farms and utility-scale solar photovoltaics (PV) with the best (or tied for the best) overall prices of all energy sources.